mfodor/ng-rest-model/README.md

 # Warning

 This module is under hard development but is usable already.
 However, there is no warranty that it won't fail in some situations.

+## Upcoming improvements

+- annotations (including @Path, @HasMany, @BelongsTo, @Mapping, @Protected, @PrimaryKey)
+- unit tests

+## Unresolved issues

+Below are the issues that are about to be avoided/eliminated but there are no ideas currently how to do.
+If you are aware of the solution any of them, please let me know.
+Email: mfodor@doxasoft.hu.

+#### avoid the need of passing any parameters to RestService constructor

+This is basicly needed now because of HttpClient especially when JWT interceptor comes to play - tested with [@auth0/angular-jwt](https://github.com/auth0/angular2-jwt)

 ## Usage